|

 2006

-poised to transform diabetes management.
-Several methods of non-invasive
+diabetes management.
+Several methods of non-invasive delivery are under

-delivery are under development by various companies, but there are concerns
+development by various companies, but there are concerns over safety,

 A new system for delivering beams of helium atoms with X-ray-like waves has